OptiKey/OptiKey/docs/Localize.md

 ## UI Translation

-Before touching any of the code in the project the first thing that should be completed is the UI resource string translations, which can be easily done through [Transifex][3].
+Before touching any of the code in the project, the first thing that should be completed is the UI resource string translations, which can be easily done through [Transifex][3].
 This process depending on how much time you have available to allocate might take a while, so it's better to do that first.
 This task has also the benefit that it requires no knowledge of